15 questions you need to ask about guilt-free ‘green’ gardening

 15) Is there one general philosophy that will help?

 Mary Reynolds, author of The Wild Way, told a conference on sustainability at Palmstead Nurseries that the only way to be truly sustainable was ‘to keep it local.’
 That makes sense.
-Local nurseries that grow plants from seed, your own home-made compost, well-rotted manure from local farms – it all keeps the ‘garden miles’ down.
+Plants from local nurseries that grow plants from seed, your own home-made compost, well-rotted manure from local farms – it all keeps the ‘garden miles’ down.
 That’s often harder for people in towns and cities – but it’s worth bearing in mind.

 In all my talking to the major organisations and rootling around the internet, plastic pots were barely mentioned…although Garden Organic have subsequently come back to me to recommend recyclable pots made of materials like miscanthus, which are, apparently, available in a tasteful range of sludge colours.